Dinkar Rao: Knighthood

-He was amongst the first non-British members of the Legislative Council of India appointed in 1861 vide the Indian Councils Act 1861 and an estate was conferred upon him.

 In May 1866, Dinkar Rao was appointed a Knight Commander of the Order of the Star of India (KCSI), entitling him to be styled "Sir Dinkar Rao."
 At the Imperial assemblage at Delhi that year, the title of "Raja" was bestowed on him.
 In 1884, Lord Dufferin made the title hereditary.
 Lord Dufferin, who took a peculiar interest in Gwalior, was particularly solicitous that Dinkar Rao should be held in due regard by the British Government and recommended him personally to the good offices of the British officials everywhere, and to those of the Native States in which his property lay.

 He died on 9 January 1896.
 No Indian statesmen of the 19th century gained a higher reputation, yet he only commenced the study of English at the age of forty and was never able to converse fluently in it.

 His orthodoxy resented social reforms, and he kept aloof from the Indian National Congress.